Why Learn Math Through Quizzes?

 Pros

-- Highly adaptive algorithm that adjusts difficulty in real-time
+- Highly adaptive engine adjusts question difficulty in real-time

 Cons